-In addition to merge policy, existing solutions for optimizing read queries primarily use better caching strategy~\cite{teng2018low, wu2020ac} and probabilistic data sketches/filters~\cite{zhang2018elasticbf, luo2020rosetta, zhang2018surf, knorr2022proteus, zhao2023panakos}, in which filters are stored in main memory to reduce disk I/Os by skipping sorted runs with no records inside the search key range.
+In addition to the merge policies, existing solutions for optimizing read queries primarily use better caching strategy~\cite{teng2018low, wu2020ac} and probabilistic data sketches/filters~\cite{zhang2018elasticbf, luo2020rosetta, zhang2018surf, knorr2022proteus, zhao2023panakos}, in which filters are stored in main memory to reduce disk I/Os by skipping sorted runs with no records inside the search key range.
 These approaches are orthogonal to our work.
-Moreover, range filters cannot improve range query performance when each sorted runs may contain some portions of the range query results and hence all runs need to be accessed.
-Also, range filters cannot offer both good range filter queries functionality and the desired low false positive rates on point filter queries at the same time.
+However, range filters do not improve range query performance when each sorted run may contain some portions of the range query results and hence all runs need to be accessed.
+Also, range filters do not offer both good range filter query functionality and the desired low false positive rates on point filter queries at the same time.
 With a fixed filter memory budget, range filters have worse performance on point filter queries compared to the traditional point filter~\cite{bloom1970space}.
-As a result, range filters cannot directly replace point filters in many LSM-tree storage engines when their workloads contain many point queries.
+As a result, range filters cannot directly replace point filters in many LSM-tree storage engines when their workloads contain numerous point queries.

-Unlike prior works, Autumn focus on improving both range queries and point queries at the same time with strong worst-case theoretical complexity guarantee while keeping updates scalable.
-Autumn uses the new \policy policy to optimize range queries and achieve the best range query complexity among existing merge policies.
-Autumn also uses the bloom filter optimizations inspired from Monkey~\cite{dayan2017monkey} to realize the state-of-the-art point queries performance.
-By offering low latencies for point and short range queries and scalable update costs, Autumn is well suited for the OLTP and HTAP workloads.
+Unlike prior works, Autumn focuses on improving both range queries and point queries at the same time with strong worst-case theoretical complexity guarantees while keeping updates scalable.
+Autumn uses the new \textit{Garnering} policy to optimize range queries and achieve the best range query complexity among existing merge policies.
+Autumn also uses the bloom filter optimizations inspired from Monkey~\cite{dayan2017monkey} to realize state-of-the-art point query performance.
+By offering low latencies for point and short range queries and scalable update costs, Autumn is well suited for both OLTP and HTAP workloads.
 Specifically, we propose Autumn, an LSM-based storage engine that is designed for optimizing reads in key-value stores with the following goals: \begin{itemize} \item \textbf{Performant Range Query}.
 Range reads are important for analytics and OLTP workloads.
-Autumn focuses on fundamentally improving the wort-case complexities for range reads by minimizing the number of disk access.
+Autumn focuses on fundamentally improving the worst-case complexities for range reads by minimizing the number of disk access.